By: HISTORY.com Editors

-China’s Lunar New Year is known as the Spring Festival or Chūnjié in Mandarin, while Koreans call it Seollal and Vietnamese refer to it as Tết.
+China’s Lunar New Year is known as the Spring Festival or Chūnjié in Mandarin.
+Meanwhile, Koreans call the holiday Seollal, and Vietnamese refer to it as Tết.

 Zodiac Animals